Europes Clubs Caught Between A Financial Pit And Hallowed Grounds - UrduPoint

 Europe's Clubs Caught Between A Financial Pit And Hallowed Grounds

+As European football clubs struggle to make up for revenue lost in the pandemic, one untapped source of revenue is stadium naming rights, but exploiting them may not be straightforward

-Paris, May 4 (APP - UrduPoint / Pakistan Point News - 4th May, 2021 ) :As European football clubs struggle to make up for revenue lost in the pandemic, one untapped source of revenue is stadium naming rights, but exploiting them may not be straightforward.
+Paris (APP - UrduPoint / Pakistan Point News - 5th May, 2021 ) :As European football clubs struggle to make up for revenue lost in the pandemic, one untapped source of revenue is stadium naming rights, but exploiting them may not be straightforward.

 Many football fans have long opposed clubs selling their history, and, during the European Super League fiasco, supporters made clear their hostility to trading tradition for cash.